 This article will educate you about different cloud services and cloud computing examples.
 So let’s take a look at each type of cloud computing and find out which type might be the best choice for your needs.

 Now that you understand what a cloud is, let’s understand the concept of cloud computing.
 To put it simply, Cloud computing is the process of computing data on the cloud, over the Internet, using services like storage, servers, and more.

 There are many companies out there, known as ‘cloud providers’, that offer such cloud computing services to businesses.
 Some cloud providers offer different types of cloud computing solutions based on the types of service, the level of control over information, and safety features.
 Businesses choose the ones that meet their requirements and are charged for cloud computing services based on usage.

 The next section will explain to you the types of clouds computing in detail.

 Companies of all sizes are increasingly adopting different types of cloud services due to features such as highly efficient IT capabilities, elasticity, on-demand availability, and cost-effectiveness.
 But to decide which cloud computing types to use for your business, you need to understand different types of cloud services first.

 A major way to categorise different cloud technologies is on the basis of cloud locations.
-Based on a cloud location, we can classify cloud into 4 categories.
+Based on the cloud location, we can split them into four types of cloud computing.
 These cloud computing types are: